 Household characteristics

 Household characteristics clearly have significant effects on the diversity of food consumption.
 For instance, the number of household members has previously been hypothesized to directly influence the household dietary diversity and caloric intakes by, for example, influencing the number of members who are potentially able to work.
-Following previous studies, we believe that this variable will be positively related to the diversity of consumption and the quantity of caloric intakes (Weiss and Briglauer (2000); Benin et al. (2004), and; Jones et al. (2014).
+Following previous studies, we believe that this variable will be positively related to the diversity of consumption and the quantity of caloric intakes (Weiss and Briglauer 2000; Benin et al. 2004; Jones, Shrinivas, and Bezner-Kerr 2014).
 The gender of the head of the household has been argued to be positively related to dietary diversity.
-For instance, Abay, Bjørnstad, and Smale (2009) found a positive correlation with a male household head in Ethiopia link to their contribution to certain tasks associated with strong physical labour such as ploughing.
+For instance, Abay et al. (2009) found a positive correlation with a male household head in Ethiopia link to their contribution to certain tasks associated with strong physical labour such as ploughing.
 The age of the household head has also been hypothesized to be positively correlated with dietary diversity because it is seen as a proxy for experience.
-However, while Abay et al. (2009) found a positive relationship between age and diversity, Jones et al. (2014) found a negative correlation.
+However, while Abay et al. (2009) found a positive relationship between age and diversity, (Jones, Shrinivas, and Bezner-Kerr 2014) found a negative correlation.
 The argument behind the relationship between age and diversity is not entirely clear.
 The underlying assumption which we make is that heads of households desire to increase dietary diversity because they assume that it increases health, greater age, which is a proxy for experience, allows better, healthier production decisions to be made.
 Similarly, the education level of the household head and person primarily responsible for food preparation is presumed to be positively related to the dietary diversity of the household and their caloric intake.
 A better education level should influence the knowledge about the importance of a good diet.
-Positive influence of this parameter have been stressed by Benin et al. (2004) and Jones et al. (2014).
+Positive influence of this parameter have been stressed by (Benin et al. 2004; Jones, Shrinivas, and Bezner-Kerr 2014).

 Economics characteristics

 Clearly, the economic characteristics of a household affect food consumption diversity.
 Total income is an important indicator of the general economic well-being of households, consequently a positive relationship is expected between consumption diversity and total income.
 A high level of income may permit to the purchase of more food and food of higher nutritional quality.
 The econometric techniques used will allow us to distinguish between the effects of income on household net of the effects of, for example, household size.
 In a separate model, we examine the importance of sources of household income on diversity by categorizing income along the following lines: agricultural income, non-agricultural income, property income, investments and transfers.
 Agricultural and non-agricultural income are expected to be positively related to diversity because they are the main sources of income for the households in our sample.
 In regards to the expenditures of households, we expect food expenditures to be positively correlated with diet diversity because of its direct link to the quantity and the diversity of the food products consumed.
 Non-food expenditures are assumed to reflect the socio-economic situation of a household.
-According to Thorne-Lyman et al. (2010), non-food expenditures have a positive effect on the household dietary diversity, however, surprisingly Jones et al. (2014) found a negative relationship.
+According to Thorne-Lyman et al. (2010), non-food expenditures have a positive effect on the household dietary diversity, however, surprisingly (Jones, Shrinivas, and Bezner-Kerr 2014) found a negative relationship.
 All money values have been deflated by taking 2010 as index.

 Agricultural characteristics